What Are Washington Redskins' Best Options at QB Position in 2018?

 Hand Cousins a New Contract

-He may be the quarterback on a 5-7 team, but Cousins and his supporters will still believe he has done enough to get the long-term contract he's wanted.
+He may be the quarterback on a 5-7 team, but Cousins and his supporters will still believe he has done enough to get the long-term contract he wants.

 It's a solid argument since Cousins has thrown 21 touchdowns compared with eight interceptions.
 He's also topped 3200 yards passing.